Schedule

 Corlears School

-AFA’s Artistic Residency Program in partnership with the Colears School through their Learn.
+AFA’s Artistic Residency Program in partnership with the Corlears School through their Learn.
 Play.
-Grow.
-Program.
-This year, Teaching Artists will lead theatre and movement-based programs with young children on select Saturdays through this fabulous program working to create greater access and equity in the community.
+Grow. program.
+This year, Teaching Artists Nicole Hogsett and Kalyani Singh will lead theatre and movement-based programs with young children on select Saturdays through this fabulous program working to create greater access and equity in the community.

 To register for free theater classes & for more information click the button below.